cheziman/My_Projects/Product_Range_Analysis/README.md

 # [Product Range Analysis - International Online Shop](https://nbviewer.org/github/cheziman/My_Projects/blob/main/Product_Range_Analysis/product_range_CheziM_p100.ipynb)
 [click here to open the notebook using nbviewer (recommended)](https://nbviewer.org/github/cheziman/My_Projects/blob/main/Product_Range_Analysis/product_range_CheziM_p100.ipynb)

-# Description:
+# Description
 This project is part of a final project to the Practicum100 Data analysis course by Yandex.
 The project is about product range analysis of a large ECommerce service.
 The goal is to perform a prodocut range analysis on the data following the decompostion (listed in the notebook).

-## Some of the methods used in the project:
+## Some of the methods used in the project
 - Statistical testing (Mann Whitney in this case).
 - Apriory (association rule for market basket analysis - finding combinations of same items in an invoice).
 - Regex / string manipulation.